groundlight/python-sdk/UserGuide.md

 Groundlight makes it simple to understand images.
 You can send image queries and receive predictions powered by a mixture of advanced machine learning models backed up by real people.

 *Note: The SDK is currently in "beta" phase.
-Interfaces are subject to change.*
+Interfaces are subject to change in future versions.*

 ## Getting Started